macmanes-lab/orp_website/index.rst

 -----------------------------------
 In general, the ORP can be successfully and easily installed on Linux operating systems.
 OSX might work, but I have not tried and it is unsupported.
 Don't try this on Windows.
-Before the ORP software can be installed, you must have LinuxBrew installed.
-See instructions at http://linuxbrew.sh or http://angus.readthedocs.io/en/2017/linuxbrew_install.html

 Here are the instructions for installation.
 Getting stuff installed will be the hard part (the included makefile should do must/all of the hard work, though).
 Once you have things installed, should be smooth sailing!